-In some parts of PNG liquor restrictions apply.
+In some parts of PNG, liquor restrictions apply.
 In Mt.
 Hagen for example, liquor is not allowed to be brought into the province, and bags are often checked on arrival flights.
-Hotels do serve guests with beer, wine and spirits.
+Hotels do serve guests beer, wine and spirits.
 At Karawari Lodge beer and wine are stocked, but no spirits.
 At Ambua Lodge no beer or spirits are stocked but a good selection of wine is available.

 PNG is 10 hours ahead of Greenwich Mean Time and is on the same time as Brisbane, Australia.

 ISD and STD dialing are available throughout most of the country.
 Telex and facsimile services are widely available, except in very remote areas.

 Nationals of most western countries may obtain visas upon arrival, provided onward air tickets are carried.
 Duration of stay on a tourist visa is a maximum of 60 days and can be purchased for K100.
-Visa requirements are current at time of print.
+Visa requirements are current at the time of print.
 For further information, contact the nearest Papua New Guinean High Commission, Consulate or Australian High Commission.

 All travellers to PNG are strongly recommended to acquire Travellers Insurance for trip cancellation and delays, for baggage loss and damage, and for illness, accident and medical evacuation.
 Government-owned general hospitals, church-affiliated hospitals, private doctors and pharmacies are available in all major centres of the country.
 Services at both public and private medical facilities in PNG are not to the same standard as those found in western European countries, USA, Canada, Japan, or Australia.